 The Clinical Counseling program is accredited by the Masters in Psychology Accreditation Council.

-The Computer Science programs as well as the Civil and Electrical Engineering programs are accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The Civil Engineering program and the Electrical Engineering program are accredited by the Engineering Accreditation Commission of ABET.

 The School Psychology Program is fully accredited by the National Association of School Psychologists.